The Elm-Chanted Forest

-The Elm-Chanted Forest (Čudesna šuma) is a 1986 Croatian-American animated musical film; in the U.S., it is also known as Fantasy Forest.
-It was the first full-length film directed by Milan Blažeković, and also the first animated feature produced in Croatia and Yugoslavia.
+The Elm-Chanted Forest (Čudesna šuma) is a 1986 Yugoslav animated musical film; in the U.S., it is also known as Fantasy Forest.
+It was the first full-length film directed by Milan Blažeković, and also the first animated feature produced in Yugoslavia.

 Plot

 Nature-loving artist Peter Palette takes a nap under an enchanted elm tree, which grants him the ability to communicate with the animals of the forest and to cast spells with his paintbrush.
-As he is granted shelter at the lodge of J. Edgar Beaver, a crow reports his appearance to Emperor Spine, whose reign is prophesied by his wind-riding soothsayer Baron Burr to be ended by a human.
+As he is granted shelter at the lodge of J. Edgar Beaver, a crow reports his appearance to Emperor Spine the cactus king, whose reign is prophesied by his wind-riding soothsayer Baron Burr to be ended by a human.
 Spine orders his court magician Thistle to execute J. Edgar and to deliver Peter to his castle so that Spine can personally devour him.
 On his way to collect Palette, Thistle recruits retired athlete Bud E. Bear to assist in his errand after removing a thorn from his foot.
 Bud E. in turn treats Thistle to a round at Beaver's Sashay Inn and Saloon and befriends him.
 After Bud E. is won over by Peter's collage of his glory years, Emperor Spine orders his sentient battle axes, the Spine-Tinglers, to raid the forest for Peter.
 To add to this effort, Emperor Spine provokes the flame spirit Fire Bug into setting a wildfire.
 Peter uses his brush to create a thunderstorm that extinguishes the fire, and Fire Bug warns Peter of Emperor Spine's role in the accident.